TimKahn/Guess_the_Address/log.md

 * Combine basic munging, matching in one script, maybe as a class?
 * Create classes for bootstrapping, various models, etc.  Pickle models and keep log mapping filenames to parameters etc.

+#### 6.8.2017 Thursday
+* Use fuzzy finding (word ratio) on address, and if that doesn't match street number, try nearest in distance.

 #### Questions for Dan
 * Quantify profit of true positive?
 Of mechanical turk validation?